Lay Compensation Guidelines

-For Clergy Compensation Guidelines, please click on the link to the right of your screen.
+For Clergy Compensation Guidelines, please click here.

 These guidelines are the minimum requirements for each congregation.
 There is nothing to prevent congregations from providing compensation and benefits higher than those mandated.
 Indeed, the Trustees Compensation Committee is aware that in some circumstances, the minimum requirements may not be adequate.
 Each congregation is urged to review the guidelines in light of their individual circumstances (without going below the mandated requirements).

 Section A. Mandated Compensation, Benefits and Associated Expenses

 Pursuant to the following requirements mandated by Diocesan Convention, each congregation within the Diocese of New York shall provide the following compensation and benefits to each of its lay employees who works 20 hours or more per week and meets the Internal Revenue Service (IRS) criteria for employees (see Treasury Reg.
 Sec.
 31.3401(6)(b)), provided that no congregation shall employ any person not eligible to work in the United States.

 - Each congregation shall provide each of its lay employees: an annual IRS W-2 statement no later than January 31st of the following year; coverage under New York State (NYS) workers’ compensation, NYS disability benefits law, and unemployment insurance; and wages no less than required under the Federal Minimum Wage Law.

 - Pension Benefits: Each congregation shall provide each of its lay employees with pension benefits as mandated by General Convention and Diocesan Canons.